The Crop Trust kicks off a new project funded by the German Government

 Providing an Evidence Base for the Global System of Ex Situ Conservation

 That’s why, in the past few months, the Crop Trust has started a new three-year project, funded by the German Federal Ministry of Food and Agriculture through the Federal Agency for Food and Agriculture of the German government.
-This will update four of the existing global crop conservation strategies that have been identified by a group of expert as most in need of revamping (potato, yams, Vigna, and sorghum), and also deliver six new strategies, for groundnut, cucurbits, temperate forages, sunflower, eggplant and Citrus.
+This will update five of the existing global crop conservation strategies that have been identified by a group of expert as most in need of revamping (potato, yams, Vigna, millets and sorghum), and also deliver 10 new strategies, for groundnut, pea, cucurbits, temperate forages, sunflower, eggplant, peppers, vanilla, Brassicae and Citrus.

 To do this, the Crop Trust will coordinate and facilitate the work of “crop communities” composed of crop experts, genebank staff, and other relevant stakeholders.
 The project will update data on the accessions conserved in genebanks around the world by accessing information through the Global Information System on PGRFA (GLIS), Genesys, country reports to the Global Plan of Action for PGRFA (GPA) monitoring process, and also through custom-built surveys.